-Typically, real estate agents work for a large firm such as ReMax or Coldwell Banker, which provide office space, supplies, services, and more in exchange for dues and a split of the commission.
+Typically, real estate agents work for a large firm such as ReMax or Coldwell Banker, which provide shared office space, supplies, utilities, and more in exchange for monthly dues and a split of the commission.

 In other words, that 2.5% or 3% commission doesn’t all go to the agent.
 Instead, a portion goes to the broker(age) for providing support along the way.

 Real Estate Agents Get 100% of Commission, But There’s a Catch

 - This is a less common real estate commission structure

 - The agent technically gets all of the buyer’s brokerage compensation (such as 2.5%)